imuthuraja/pa2588-devsecops-container-security/README.md

   3. In `.github/workflows/docker-image.yml`, uncomment the block labeled "Version 1" to enable Trivy.
      After the next successful run of the GitHub actions, you should now see hundreds of security issues being reported.
   4. In `Dockerfile`, change the base image to the "slim" version.
+     After the next successful run of the GitHub actions, you should now see 90% of the security issues being closed.
+  5. In `.github/workflows/docker-image.yml`, uncomment the block labeled "Version 2" to enable Signing the Docker Image.
+     After the next successful run of the GitHib actions, you should now see that the built package is signed.